Delaware R&D Tax Credit Summary

 DOES IT APPLY TO C-CORPS & PASS THROUGHS?

-10% on incremental expenses over the base amount similar to the federal regular method.
+10% on incremental expenses over the base amount (20% for small businesses).

-50% on federal R&D credit apportioned to Delaware for smaller taxpayers.
+50% on federal R&D credit apportioned to Delaware (100% for small businesses).

 What is the federal Research and Development Credit?